ePages-de/epages-docs/pages/apps/overview.md

 The ePages API provides developers the interface to create awesome apps or single shop connections.
 It is designed to give developers a convenient way to access data contained within ePages stores.
 With a standard interface to store data, it is very simple to create third party applications that can communicate with our merchant's stores.

+# Your benefits

+Not every application has the same business model – therefore we offer a flexible revenue share plan that meets individual requirements with the possibility to gain up to 70% of the revenue that the application generates via the App Store.

+After your application has been submitted to us, our partner management will get in contact with you to determine the final application partnership agreement.

+More details?
+If you have any questions related to the partner agreement, please contact our partner manager dummy-email@epages.com.
+To give you a fast and accurate answer, we kindly ask you to be as precise as possible, indicating your business model and defining the use case of your application.

 # Registration

 Before you can start coding off you'll need to sign up for the ePages Developer Program and create a test shop.
 To use the ePages API you will need an application registration.